teddyrahsyah/Golang/task-tracker/README.md

 # Build task-tracker app binary
 go build -o task-cli

-# Move it to a system-wide location
+# Move it to a system-wide location (use sudo mode)
 mv task-cli /usr/local/bin/

 Now you can just run: